Canadian Flag Canadian Centre for Occupational Health and Safety Centre canadien d'hygiène et de sécurité au travail Government of Canada Wordmark

 • Stand in a well-balanced position and where the ground is not slippery.

-• Stand on uphill side of the log if the ground is sloping.
+• Stand on the uphill side of the log if the ground is sloping.

 • Do not walk or move your feet when limbing on the same side of the tree where you are standing.

-• For those lower branches, bend your knees, not your back.
+• To reach lower branches, bend your knees, not your back.

-• Do not let the tip of the guide bar (kickback zone) touch any branches or logs.
+• Do not let the tip of the guide bar (kickback zone) touch any branches or logs, or the ground below.

 • Start limbing branches on the upper side of the tree so the lower ones can help balance it.

-• Cut limbs on far side first, then near side.
+• Cut limbs on the far side first, then the near side.

 • Be aware of branches or undergrowth that is under tension - watch out for branches springing back when cut.